 Although 4th + was released not too long after 4th mix, one additional and noticeable change was the inclusion of some notably harder step charts for some of the older songs.
 In retrospect it might have been an attempt to raise the difficulty bar in the game but even though it was a thrill to see someone play and clear these charts, these charts were seen as a bit too intimidating for some players and these charts didn't get nearly as much play time as other charts and songs in the game.
 Perhaps it was just too soon for that kind of a jump in difficulty.
+Players didn't see the game as "bad" by any means, but some players didn't go crazy for this mix like they did with 3rd mix.
+The release of so many mixes within such a short timespan as well as a plethora of other music game series may have also contributed to the oversaturation of DDR and the alienation of the player base at the time.

-Also during this time, the whole Para Para dancing craze started to fade out from mainstream popularity.
+Also during this time, the whole Para Para dancing

+craze started to fade out from mainstream popularity.
 (Though the scene itself continued on for another couple of years) This left the "Para Para Paradise" series in a bit of an awkward position, and although this didn't affect DDR players and fans directly, the fading in popularity of Para Para also influenced the fading in popularity of Eurobeat and Dance/Techno music from the mainstream focus, although the Dancemania line of CDs (including the Dancemania BASS Mix series) still remained popular items for the time.
 This played an important role in later mixes of DDR and the Bemani music games in general.